johnwesleyquintero/wesai-ig/README.md

     cd wesai-image-generator
     ```

-2.  **Install dependencies:**
-    ```sh
-    npm install
-    ```

-3.  **Set up environment variables:**
-    Create a file named `.env.local` in the root of your project and add your Google AI Studio API key.
-You can get one from [Google AI Studio](https://makersuite.google.com/app/apikey).
-    ```env
-    # .env.local
-    API_KEY="YOUR_GOOGLE_API_KEY"
-    ```
-    This key is used by the backend Vercel Edge Function (`/api/generate`) to communicate with the Gemini API securely.
+2.  **Get your Hugging Face API Key:**
+    - Go to your Hugging Face profile settings: [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
+    - Create a new User Access Token with the "read" role.
+This will be your API key.

-4.  **Run the development server:**
+3.  **Run the application:**
-    ```sh
-    npm run dev
-    ```
-    Open [http://localhost:5173](http://localhost:5173) (or your configured port) to view it in the browser.
+    This project is set up to run in a development environment like AI Studio.
+Once running, click the "Settings" icon in the top right corner to enter and save your Hugging Face API key.
+The key will be stored in your browser's local storage for future visits.

+4.  **Start generating!**
+    With the key saved, you can now enter a prompt and generate images.

-## ⚙️ Configuration
+## ⚙️ How It Works

-The application is configured to use the Google Gemini API via a secure backend endpoint.

--   **Frontend**: The React application collects the user's prompt, selected model, and aspect ratio.
--   **Backend (`/api/generate`)**: A Vercel Edge Function receives the request from the frontend, securely attaches the `API_KEY` from environment variables, and calls the appropriate Google Gemini model.
-This ensures your API key is never exposed to the client.

-*Note: The initial version of this application used the Hugging Face API directly on the client.
-The current architecture has been upgraded to use a more secure and powerful backend-for-frontend (BFF) pattern with the Gemini API.*
+This application communicates directly with the Hugging Face Inference API from the client-side (your browser).

+-   When you enter your API key, it is saved securely in your browser's `localStorage`.
+-   When you submit a prompt, the application sends a `fetch` request to the Hugging Face API, including your prompt and the API key in the authorization header.
+-   The API returns an image blob, which is then converted into a data URL and displayed on the page.

+This client-side approach simplifies deployment, as there is no backend to manage.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/wesai-image-generator/issues).

 ## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Built with passion by **John Wesley Quintero**.